ocurrent/ocluster/README.md

 A paused worker will not be assigned any more items until it is unpaused, but it will continue with any jobs it is already running.
 Use `unpause` to resume it.
+Note that if a paused worker disconnects and reconnects, it will be unpaused automatically.

+Instead of specifying a worker, you can also use `--all` to pause or unpause all workers in a pool.

 To update all workers in a pool: